 On December 17, 2014, the SEC declared effective our registration statement on Form S-3.
 We may offer and sell securities at a maximum aggregate offering price of up to \$112.8 million.
 In addition, in this shelf registration statement we registered the resale of up to 12,749,328 shares of our common stock that may be sold by two selling security holders that held contractual rights to have the resale of their common stock registered.
+As these security holders have subsequently sold on the open market or distributed to their limited partners an aggregate of 6,800,328 shares, the maximum number of shares that may be resold by selling security holders has been reduced to 5,949,000 shares.
 While we have no current plans to do so, in the event that we need additional working capital, this registration statement provides an efficient manner for us to complete a securities offering to raise such funds.